Frank Goldsmith (Titanic survivor): RMS Titanic

 Between 1908 and 1911, both of Emily's parents and six of her twelve brothers and sisters had immigrated to the United States, settling in Detroit, Michigan.
 In the wake of their youngest son's death, Frank's parents decided to immigrate and join Emily's relations in Detroit.

 Goldsmith and his parents boarded the RMS Titanic in Southampton as third-class passengers, en route to New York City.
 His father, a tool maker, was bringing his bag of tools with him; these were stored in the ship's hold.
 Accompanying them were Thomas Theobald, Frank Sr.'s friend, and Alfred Rush, the son of a family friend.
-Rush commemorated his 16th birthday on 14 April on board the ship, celebrating his transformation from a boy to a man as he no longer had to wear shorts, but was now to wear long pants.
+Rush commemorated his 17th birthday on 14 April on board the ship, celebrating his transformation from a boy to a man as he no longer had to wear short pants, and was now allowed to wear long trousers.

 The nine year old Goldsmith spent his time on board the ship playing with a group of English speaking third-class boys who were about his age: Willie Coutts, Harold Goodwin, William Johnston, Albert and George Rice, and James and Walter van Billiard.
 They climbed the baggage cranes and wandered down to the boiler rooms to watch the stokers and firemen at work.
 Of these boys, only Goldsmith and Coutts survived the sinking.